 To get your seed to sprout, place the bottom end in water.
 Now stick four toothpicks at a downward angle into the avocado seed and space them evenly around the circumference of the seed.
 Half submerge the avocado seed in a clear glass of water and place on a windowsill with sufficient sunlight.
 Change this water every four or five days to prevent any growth of fungus and bacteria.

-Then it’s time to wait for your little avocado to sprout, which typically takes anywhere from two to four weeks and sometimes, even longer, about seven to eight weeks.
+Then it’s time to wait for your little avocado to sprout, which typically takes anywhere from two to four weeks and sometimes, even longer, about

 This Is What You Will See Meanwhile